SohamPatil07/JawlineBlueprint/README.md

-# DapperMix - Professional Jawline Enhancement Website
+# JawlineBlueprint - Professional Jawline Enhancement Website

 A clean, minimalistic, and professional React website inspired by dappermix.com, featuring a sharp jawline image and modern design.